Watch the video to find out how to make and use a pinhole lens

 03 Set up and shoot

 Attach your camera to a tripod, work manually and use the LCD display and histogram to set up a good exposure and composition.
-To light a still life, use an off-camera flash set to quarter power.
+To light a still life, use an off-camera flashgun set to quarter power.
 Press the test button to fire multiple flashes during an exposure of 5 secs.